Young people in metallurgy training class

 Work-Based Learning

-Getting Started with Work-Based Learning
+Getting Started with Work-Based Learning:

 The suggestions listed below are intended to provide ideas for districts wanting to get started in WBL.
 It is not intended to suggest that a district must do all of the things listed.

-High School Internships
+High School Internships and Apprenticeships:

 Internships provide students with a hands-on opportunity to develop career and professional skills with an industry partner in a workplace setting.